kylendowns/secondary-title/readme.txt

 == Upgrade Notice ==

 = 2.0.7 =
 This version reintroduces the "Input field position" option for WordPress 5.0 and above when using the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.
+It also adds support for [wp-Typography](https://wordpress.org/plugins/wp-typography/) plugin.

 = 2.0.6 =
 A hotfix to remove [a bug](https://wordpress.org/support/topic/latest-version-causes-posts-to-crash/) that might lead to a PHP fatal error.